-Rushmoor will take steps where appropriate to ensure that we level the playing field for SMEs, VCSEs and start-ups to compete in public procurement by reducing and removing barriers in its procurement processes.
+The Council will take steps where appropriate to ensure that we level the playing field for SMEs, VCSEs and start-ups to compete in public procurement by reducing and removing barriers in its procurement processes.
+Wider engagement with local businesses, the voluntary sector and educational establishments will form a key part of the Procurement Service's annual work plans, working with the Economy and Growth Team to ensure local businesses have the opportunity to benefit from local procurement opportunities.